Outreach Monks

 Building links to the homepage instead of service pages.
 The homepage rarely competes for the commercial keywords that bring in customers.
 Service pages do.
 Authority needs to reach those pages directly or through strong internal links from linked blog content.

 Chasing DR over relevance.
 A high-DR link from a site with no connection to the local area or business niche passes SEO value but contributes nothing to the trust signals that move local or niche commercial rankings.
+Neglecting link profile diversity is the flip side of this — a profile built entirely on one link type or one source category looks unnatural and misses the varied signals that build genuine domain trust over time.

 Expecting results in 30 days.
 Link building for small businesses compounds over months.
 Early signals on lower-competition terms typically appear within 60 to 90 days.
 Competitive local or commercial keywords take longer.
 Campaigns stopped at month two rarely reach the phase where meaningful ranking movement appears.